gebn/bmc_exporter/README.md

 To separate scrape logic from session establishment, which is more bespoke to a given manufacturer, model and organisation, the exporter uses the concept of a *session provider*.
 This is an [interface](https://godoc.org/github.com/gebn/bmc_exporter/session#Provider) which returns a [`bmc.Session`](https://godoc.org/github.com/gebn/bmc#Session) struct (through which commands can be sent) for the provided target string.
 The specifics of IPMI version, obtaining credentials, and supported algorithms are all hidden from the exporter behind this interface.
-As the exporter does not attempt to make any modifications to a BMC, it is strongly recommended for the session to be established at the *User* privilege level (effectively "read-only").
+As the exporter does not attempt to make any modifications to a BMC, and we go out of our way to avoid *Operator* DCMI commands, it is strongly recommended for the session to be established at the *User* privilege level (effectively "read-only").
 Any lower, the exporter will not be able to carry out its tasks, and any higher breaks the principle of least privilege.

 The exporter defaults to a file session provider, which reads credentials from a file of the following form: